Acceptance rate 46%

 1.2 Manuscript Categories

-Manuscripts can be submitted as Research Articles.
+Manuscripts can be submitted as Original Articles or Review Articles.

-Research Articles are definitive accounts of significant, original studies.
+Original Articles are definitive accounts of significant, original studies.
 They are expected to present important new data or provide a fresh approach to an established subject.

 1.3 Prior Publication